telerik/kendo-ui-core/docs/AngularJS/introduction.md

 The directives start to operate on attributes like `kendo-widget-name`.

-The example below demonstrates how to get the `DatePicker` widget.
+The following example demonstrates how to get the `DatePicker` widget.

 ###### Example